keirace/Memo/CLOUD.md

   - Systems Are Consistent
   - Processes Are Repeatable
   - Design Is Always Changing
+- Stack - a collection of infrastructure elements that are defined as a unit, can be any size
+- Environment - multiple stacks
+- What NOT to Manage in a VCS
+  - Software artifacts should be stored in a repository
+  - Software and other artifacts that are built from elements already in the VCS
+  - Data managed by applications, logfiles
+  - Passwords and other security secrets

 # Terraform
 > The main purpose of the Terraform language is declaring resources